jonas089/L2-sequencer-utils/whitepaper/02-PoRD-abstract.md

 For a Block to be accepted it must have a sufficient number of contributions and the commitments must be valid.
 The selection process that incorporates the Chaos function must also be verified.

 ## Valid Proposals
-As mentioned earlier Proposals must meet a commitment threshold of 2/3rds.
+As mentioned earlier Proposals must meet a commitment threshold of at least 51% of the validator set.
 This measure helps prevent chain-splits.

 A low barrier of entry in PoRD makes it a potential target for 51% attacks.
 Therefore it is recommended that a fixed set of trusted validators is announced.
 New validators could be voted in to further decentralize the network, but setting up fully anonymous validator nodes will not be possible.